Association des Diététistes de soins Primaires

-Laurie (she/her) is from Charlottetown, PEI and has been working as an RD since 2008 after completing the Northern Ontario Dietetic Internship program, following a Bachelor of Nutritional Sciences at UPEI.
+Laurie (she/her) is from Charlottetown, PEI and is an RD and Project Coordinator at UPEI's Health Research Network.
+She has been working as an RD since 2008 after completing the Northern Ontario Dietetic Internship program, following a Bachelor of Nutritional Sciences at UPEI.
 She also completed Ryerson's Food Security Certificate (2012) and a Masters in Public Health from Lakehead University (2019).
-Laurie has been privileged to work in a variety of practice settings in Ontario, Nova Scotia and PEI; including a family health team (FHT), hospital inpatient/outpatient, clinical long-term care, outpatient clinical prenatal, postpartum and paediatrics, and currently as an RD and Project Coordinator with UPEI's Health Centred Research Clinic.
-As a proud, mixed-race, third-generation Lebanese-Canadian, she is a Board Member of CHANCES Family Centre and an active member of PEI's Livable Income Working Group and PCDA's Diversity, Equity and Inclusion Task Force.
-Laurie enjoys pursuing her passions for cooking, photography, travel, reading, visiting Island beaches, seeing family & friends and exploring astronomy.
+Laurie has been privileged to work in a variety of practice settings in Ontario, Nova Scotia and PEI; including a family health team (FHT); inpatient/outpatient; clinical long-term care; convalescent care; clinical outpatient prenatal, postpartum and pediatrics.
+As a proud, mixed-race, third-generation Lebanese-Canadian, she is an active member of PEI's Livable Income Working Group, PCDA's Diversity, Equity and Inclusion Task Force, and established an EDI Committee within her current role at UPEI.
+Laurie enjoys pursuing her passions for cooking, photography, travel, reading, visiting Island beaches, seeing family & friends, and exploring astronomy.
 Most of all, she loves spending time with her husband and their two adorable boys.

 SECRETARY / TREASURER - TAMEIKA SHAW